2020-2021 Disaster Events

 This program provides gap financing to support the rehab and/or construction of multi-family buildings in impacted parishes that serve a range of household incomes, with the goal of achieving below-market rent affordability for LMI households.

-This program provides assistance to an applicant who will develop in-fill residential rental housing in declared disaster areas affected by the 2020-2021 disaster events (Hurricanes Laura, Delta, Ida and/or May 2021 floods), as specified by the U.S. Department of Housing and Urban Development.
+This program provides assistance to an applicant who will develop in-fill residential rental housing in declared disaster areas affected by the 2020-2021 disaster events, as specified by the U.S. Department of Housing and Urban Development.

 This program provides financial support for the rehabilitation and/or construction of multi-family buildings in impacted areas to aid households at risk of homelessness or housing instability.

-This program provides rental assistance and supportive services to households displaced by Hurricanes Laura, Delta, Ida and/or the May 2021 Severe Storms at risk of becoming homeless.
+This program provides rental assistance and supportive services to households displaced by the 2020-21 disaster events at risk of becoming homeless.

 This program provides homeownership assistance to first time low- and moderate-income homebuyers by providing soft second mortgages and closing cost assistance to acquire site-built homes outside the Special Flood Hazard Area.